Courts and Judicial System

 The Courthouse is closed to public but we are receiving filings and payments by drop off box at the front door of the Courthouse under the supervision of the Richland County Sheriff’s Department or by mail: Richland County Probate Court, PO Box 192, Columbia, SC 29202.
-Please note that mail and drop-offs are quarantined for 48 hours before being processed.
-We are receiving and returning all emails.
-All employee emails are available on our website.
+All mail is being processed as it is received.
+We are receiving and returning all emails and phone calls.
+All employee emails and phone numbers are available on our website.
 Please use this link: http://www.richlandcountysc.gov/Government/Courts-and-Judicial-System/Probate-Court/Probate-Contacts.

 Bond Court - Normal